 List major outcome goals and measurable objectives for each year of the project.
 Do not include process objectives; these should be included in the project plan only.
-The maximum number is 4 outcome goals with 3 objectives each.
-Projects will be evaluated annually on the progress toward outcome goals and objectives.
+The maximum number is 4 goals with 3 objectives each.
+Projects will be evaluated annually on progress toward goals and objectives.
 See Appendix B for instructions on writing outcome goals and objectives.

 A baseline and method(s) of measurement are required for each objective.
 Provide both raw numbers and percent changes for the baseline and target.
-If a baseline has not yet been defined, applicants are required to explain plans to establish baseline and describe method(s) of measurement.
+If a baseline has not been defined, applicants are required to explain plans to establish baseline and describe method(s) of measurement.